Sports-QA: A Large-Scale Video Question Answering Benchmark for Complex and Professional Sports: Related Work

-\textbf{VideoQA Datasets.} The development of VideoQA has been greatly facilitated by the emergence of various datasets, such as TGIF-QA \cite{jang2017tgif}, MSVD-QA, and MSRVTT-QA \cite{xu2017video}, DramaQA \cite{choi2021dramaqa}, and NExT-QA \cite{xiao2021next}.
+The development of VideoQA has been greatly facilitated by the emergence of various datasets, such as TGIF-QA \citep{jang2017tgif}, MSVD-QA, and MSRVTT-QA \citep{xu2017video}, DramaQA \citep{choi2021dramaqa}, NExT-QA \citep{xiao2021next}, NExT-OOD \citep{10107423}.
 TGIF-QA, for instance, offers a comprehensive set of four sub-tasks designed for temporal reasoning in general videos and is widely recognized in the VideoQA community.
 MSVD-QA and MSRVTT-QA are open-ended datasets constructed from existing video captions, while DramaQA focuses on understanding drama stories with hierarchical QAs and character-centered video annotation.
 NExT-QA, introduced for describing and explaining temporal actions, provides both multi-choice and open-ended questions through manual annotation.
-However, existing datasets predominantly center around general video understanding in daily scenarios or involve coarse-grained action/event reasoning. \textit{In contrast, our contribution lies in fine-grained and professional analysis within sports scenarios.
-We present Sports-QA, a dataset that addresses aspects of description, chronology, causality, and counterfactual conditions for multiple sports.}
+However, existing datasets center around general video understanding in daily scenarios or involve coarse-grained action/event reasoning. \textbf{Our contribution lies in fine-grained and professional analysis within sports scenarios.
+We present Sports-QA, a dataset that addresses aspects of description, chronology, causality, and counterfactual conditions for multiple sports of diverse characteristics.}